JetBrains/intellij-sdk-docs/basics/persisting_state_of_components.md

 Please see `com.intellij.util.xmlb.annotations`'s [`package.html`](upsource:///platform/util/src/com/intellij/util/xmlb/annotations/package.html) for more information.

-If the state that you need to serialize doesn't map cleanly to a JavaBean, you can use `org.jdom.Element` as the state class.
-In that case, you can use the `getState()` method to build an XML element with an arbitrary structure, which will then be saved directly in the state XML file.
+If the state you need to serialize doesn't map cleanly to a JavaBean, you can use `org.jdom.Element` as the state class.
+In that case, you can use the `getState()` method to build an XML element with an arbitrary structure, which then is saved directly in the state XML file.
 In the `loadState()` method, you can deserialize the JDOM element tree using any custom logic.
 Please note this is not recommended and should be avoided whenever possible.

 ## Migrating Persisted Values